They're Telling You To Buy At Any Price

 What multiple would you pay to survive?
 Grab a raft.

-Again, those are his words, not mine and if you read the article, he is not being facetious - not in the slightest.
+Again, those are his words, not mine, and if you read the article, he is not being facetious - not in the slightest.
 Here's another excerpt just to further exonerate me from charges that I'm twisting his point:

 Friend of a friend owns a small chain of grocery stores in New Jersey.
 A few years ago, when Amazon got into groceries, he changed his mind about investing in the growth of his own business.
 He started buying Amazon shares with his investment capital instead.
 He saw what happened to Circuit City and Tower Records, Borders and Barnes & Noble.
 So he bought some Amazon and then he bought some more.